purton-tech/rust-on-nails/rust-on-nails.com/content/_index.md

 content = 'Compiles to a full async executable that utilizes all cores.'

 [[extra.list]]
-title = "Technologies you know" content = "Leverages your existing knowledge of SQL, Docker, HTML, JS and CSS."
+title = "Technologies you already know" content = "Leverages your existing knowledge of SQL, Docker, HTML, JS and CSS."

 [[extra.list]]